STAND. COM. REP. NO. 452

 Your Committees have amended this measure by:

-As affirmed by the records of votes of the members of your Committees on Water, Land, Agriculture, and Hawaiian Affairs and Energy and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 50, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 50, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the records of votes of the members of your Committees on Health and Education and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 343, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 343, S.D.
+1, and be referred to the Committee on Ways and Means.

-Respectfully submitted on behalf of the members of the Committees on Water, Land, Agriculture, and Hawaiian Affairs and Energy and Environment,
+Respectfully submitted on behalf of the members of the Committees on Health and Education and Commerce and Consumer Protection,